 click on a picture to see a larger version

-Our range of courses at Croft Myl cover a wide variety of rag rugging , embroidery, print and textile art techniques.
-These are aimed at both beginners and those with more experience.
+Our range of courses covers a wide variety of techniques including rag rugging, embroidery, print and textile art.
+These are suitable both for beginners and those with more experience.

-Courses can be run for groups of between 2 and 12 people on a mutually convenient date – including weekends.
-I also run courses for children and their accompanying adults, both from my studio and other venues such as schools.
-Please get in touch if you would like further information.
+As before, if you would like to book a session for your own group of between 2 – 8 people this can be arranged on a mutually convenient date, including weekends.
+I also run workshops for children and their accompanying adults, both from my studio and other venues such as schools.
+Contact me for further info.

 Other courses you may be interested in